cliffjsgit/chapter-13/README.md

      ~/chapter-13 (master)$ mkdir solutions

-Copy all of your final/completed chapter-9 lab **exercise solutions** from all exercise problems, and the **words.txt** file into the solutions directory.
+Copy all of your final/completed chapter-13 lab **exercise solutions** from all exercise problems, and the **words.txt** and the **emma.txt** files into the solutions directory.

      ~/chapter-13 (master)$ cp exercise*  solutions/
      ~/chapter-13 (master)$ cp words.txt  solutions/
      ~/chapter-13 (master)$ cp emma.txt  solutions/
      ...

-Make sure that you copy all of your completed exercise solutions and the words.txt file from this chapter into your **single**  ~/chapter12/solutions directory, preserving the orignal file names of these files.
+Make sure that you copy all of your completed exercise solutions, the words.txt, and the emma.txt file from this chapter into your **single**  ~/chapter13/solutions directory, preserving the orignal file names of these files.